Years ago, my son, a new age-worthy boy scout, asked me about a topic he’s heard before and was mentioned more often in his new scout unit.

 I often share variations of the answer I gave him years ago, and to be honest, I don’t recall the exact words I said then.
 But this is fairly close:

-Leadership is about our ability to connect and influence people, so to obtain followership to achieve an end goal.
+Leadership is about our ability to connect and influence people so as to obtain followership to achieve an end goal.

 Leadership is About the Team